amosnier/ecg/README.md

 };
 ```

 This is C++, so we use references instead of pointers for the peripheral members.
+Also, the `mcu` variable is inline,
+which is a new feature in C++17, and allows the header file to be included in multiple compilation units without
+creating conflicting definitions of the variable (only one copy is created for the whole program).

 In a debugger session, the `mcu` variable can be used in the following way: